 Walking into the hall, he opened a closet door, dragging out the largest piece of luggage he could find.
 He carried it back to the bedroom, throwing it onto the bed and quickly began rummaging through the room.
 He moved on autopilot, grabbing various items, clothes and shoes without really looking; stuffing it all into the suitcase.
 When he finally was finished, Martin stood in the middle of the room for a long moment, gazing around with vacant eyes.
-Threw in the framed wedding picture sitting on the dresser, along with another smaller framed picture and then last of all, the two pillows from the bed.
+Threw in the framed wedding picture sitting on the dresser, along with a couple smaller ones that were on the bedside table.
+Last of all, he grabbed the two pillows from the bed.
 He slipped on a pair of tennis shoes and then carried the suitcase outside and shoved it in the truck, immensely grateful that it was starting to get dark and no one was around to see him.
 Quickly going back inside, Martin slid open the door leading to the back deck.
 He gave a sharp whistle and Sam came bounding up from where he had been sleeping in the yard.
 Turning around, he grabbed the leash that was hanging on a hook nearby and snapping it on, led the dog to the truck.
 Sam jumped in, tail wagging furiously, always ready to go for a ride.
 His mouth set in a tight grimace, Martin slid in behind the wheel and drove off without looking back.

 Unfortunately, this time Martin remembered the dream in vivid detail.
 As horrifying as they were – the worst part was afterwards when he reached out, one hand feeling around in vain and finding nobody there.
 The realization that it had all been real and there was no one in bed next to him was like reliving that night all over again.
 And this time Vicky wasn't there to hold him till the shaking stopped like she would do when his other nightmares would come.

-"Well, I have to admit, it's not in the greatest shape and it's pretty small especially if ya got a family but-"
+"Well, I have to admit, it's in pretty rough shape and it's small especially if ya got a family but-"

 "It's fine," Riggs said curtly.
 "I'll take it."

-His eyebrows raising upward in surprise, the man looked over at the detective standing next to him.
+His eyebrows raising upward in surprise, the man stared at the detective standing next to him.
 "But you haven't even looked it over."